home-assistant/developers.home-assistant/docs/frontend/custom-ui/creating-custom-panels.md

 title: "Creating custom panels"
 ---

 Panels are pages that show information within Home Assistant and can allow controlling it.
 Panels are linked from the sidebar and rendered full screen.
 They have real-time access to the Home Assistant object via JavaScript.
-Examples of panels in the app are Lovelace, Map, Logbook and History.
+Examples of panels in the app are dashboards, Map, Logbook and History.

 Besides components registering panels, users can also register panels using the `panel_custom` component.
 This allows users to quickly build their own custom interfaces for Home Assistant.